fhiso/sources-and-citations/citation-elements.md

 {.ednote}  We need to specify a particular dialect of regular expression.
-One option is the form defined in §21.2 of [ECMAScript] which has the advantage of being supported in most programming languages, but has relatively poor Unicode support (e.g. it lacks `\p`).
-Another option is to use the form defined in Appendix G of [XSD Pt2] which is less widely supported, but has the advantage of being the standard form for defining *datatypes* in XML and RDF.
+One option is the form defined in §21.2 of [ECMAScript] which has the advantage of being supported in most programming languages.
+It currently has relatively poor Unicode support (e.g. it lacks `\p`), though it seems likely this will improve in the next version of ECMAScript.
+Another option is to use the form defined in Appendix G of [XSD Pt2] which is much less widely supported, but has the advantage of being the standard form for defining *datatypes* in XML and RDF.

 {.ednote} We also need to specify exactly what *matching* a *pattern* means.
 Does "`Sept 2017`" match the pattern `[0-9]{4}`?
 Should it